-Woman Charged As Hacker Of Capital One Data That Exposes Over 100 Million Customers
+Woman Charged As Hacker In Capital One Data Breach Exposing Over 100 Million Customers

 Capital One says it found a vulnerability in its system on July 19, just two days after receiving an email alerting it that some of its data had appeared on Github.
 It then asked for the FBI's help.

-The bank says it will contact the affected customers and make free credit monitoring and protection available to them.
+The bank says it will contact affected customers and make free credit monitoring and protection available to them.

 Last week, credit bureau Equifax agreed to pay $700 million to consumers in connection with a similar breach that occurred two years ago.